 The Owyhee County Jail Inmate Locator is a list of people who have been arrested and are in jail, including status, how much their bail is, and visiting hours.
 Also, you can get info on anyone processed or discharged within the past 24 hours.
 Jail inmates are shown in alphabetical order by last name.
 You’ll be able to locate their arrest information faster if you enter their full name, date of birth, or arrest number.

 If the person you’re searching for may be in another county jail you can check our Idaho county jail guide: Idaho County Jails

 A mugshot, or jail booking photograph, is the photograph taken by the police when you are processed at the jail intake.
-A mugshot is make of one full face and one profile photo.
+A mugshot is made up of one full face photo and one profile photo.
 Your name and booking number will be in the mugshot, and they’re on file.